 - Ego-Psychology Model: This model addresses the psychological health of the individual by first identifying strengths and weaknesses.
 It relies heavily on the quality of the relationship between counselor and participant and is based upon the belief that a strong sense of self will support resistance to substance abuse and promote relapse prevention.

-- Disease Concept Model: This model operates under the assumption that chemical dependency is a progressive, deteriorating, chronic disease in which sufferers are plagued by relapse.
+- Disease Concept Model: This model offered in programming at our treatment center operates under the assumption that chemical dependency is a progressive, deteriorating, chronic disease in which sufferers are plagued by relapse.
 The disease model seems to work best with adults who have suffered multiple consequences from their addiction.

 - 12-Step Recovery Model: This model, which has formed the basis for Alcoholics Anonymous since it was established in the 1930s, offers a comprehensive step-by-step process of recovery that is based on a first step of admitting one’s powerless over alcohol or other drugs.

-- Motivational Interviewing: This is a style that helps participants to explore and resolve ambivalence for eliciting behavior change.
+- Motivational Interviewing: This is a style that helps participants in programming at our treatment center to explore and resolve ambivalence for eliciting behavior change.
 Motivational interviewing involves the subtle balance of directive and client-centered components that are shaped by a guiding philosophy and understanding of what triggers change.

-Individual therapy: One-on-one sessions between a participant and his or her primary counselor or therapist can be scheduled on an as-needed basis.
+Individual therapy: One-on-one sessions between a participant and his or her primary counselor or therapist can be scheduled on an as-needed basis while in a program at our treatment center.
 Individual therapy can be beneficial to participants who need a more intensely personalized interaction in order to process successes or setbacks, or to address issues that may not be appropriate to discuss in a group therapy session.

 - 12-Step recovery process